gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ## The `[runners.machine]` section

-> Added in GitLab Runner v1.1.0.

 The following parameters define the Docker Machine-based autoscaling feature.
-More details can be found in the separate [runner autoscale documentation](autoscale.md).
+For more information, see [Docker Machine Executor autoscale configuration](autoscale.md).

 | Parameter           | Description |
 |---------------------|-------------|